mongodb/docs/source/includes/automation-configuration-sharding.rst

        configuration of the cluster, which might cause the balancer to migrate chunks.

+   * - ``sharding.managedSharding``
+     - boolean
+     - If ``true``, |mms| Automation manages all :manual:`sharded collections </sharding>` and :manual:`tags </core/zone-sharding>` (i.e., zones) in the deployment.

    * - ``sharding.name``
      - string
      - The name of the cluster.
 This must correspond with the value in ``processes.cluster`` for a :program:`mongos`.

+   * - ``sharding.configServerReplica``
+     - string
+     - The name of the :term:`config server's <config server>` replica set.

+       Use this field only for a config server that is a replica set.
+If you use legacy mirrored config servers (config servers that are not a replica set), use ``sharding.configServer``.

    * - ``sharding.configServer``
-     - array
+     - array of strings
-     - String values that provide the names of each :term:`config server's
-       <config server>` hosts.
-The host names are the same names as are
-       used in each host's ``processes.name`` field.
+     - For legacy mirrored :term:`config servers <config server>`, an array that contains the names of the config server hosts.
+The host names are the same names used in each host's ``processes.name`` field.

+       Use this field only for legacy mirrored config servers (config servers that are not a replica set).
+Otherwise use ``sharding.configServerReplica``.

    * - ``sharding.collections``
      - array of objects